 As an injured or ill worker, you may have the right to file a workers’ compensation claim.
 These benefits can pay for your medical expenses.
 They can also help to cover a percentage of the wages if you are out of work during your recovery.

 In addition to following these three steps, we believe it is important to take a fourth step: Getting help from an experienced attorney from our firm.
-At Jebaily Law Firm, P.A., we will take a sincere interest in your well-being and work hard to protect your rights.
+At Jebaily Law Firm, we will take a sincere interest in your well-being and work hard to protect your rights.

 For Over 50 Years, we have been helping injured and ill workers in North Myrtle Beach and throughout South Carolina to pursue the workers’ compensation benefits they deserve.
 We are ready to help you, too.

 Contact us today to receive an immediate, free consultation.
 We can discuss your case and the steps we will take to assist you with filing a North Myrtle Beach workers’ compensation claim.
 You can count on us to protect your rights through every stage of the process.

 1. Report Your Work Related Injury To Your Employer.

 If you are hurt in an on-the-job accident, you should give notice to your employer at that time or as soon as you have the opportunity to do so.
 In any event, you must give notice to your employer within 90 days after the accident, or else you could lose your right to receive workers’ compensation benefits.

 If you were diagnosed with repetitive trauma or an occupational disease, then you must give notice to your employer within 90 days of the date you discovered the illness or could have discovered it by “exercising reasonable diligence,” or within 90 days of your definitive diagnosis.